lickorice/lickorice.github.io/content/index.md

 This isn't a blog in the "traditional" sense—I've structured it in a way that you could easily access some concepts I'd like to explain personally, much like a wiki.
 You'll see some posts like these, and some general concepts (provide an example here).

 You'll regularly see new blog posts and concepts added to this site, as well as some updates to  less fleshed-out pages.
 So if you see a page with only one or two sentences on it, rest assured it's in my backlog.
 If you see a link to a [stub](https://en.wikipedia.org/wiki/Wikipedia:Stub) page, it's definitely at the back of my head, or somewhere proximate.

+# How to subscribe to new posts

+This website has **RSS built-in**.
+By default, it will push *every single page*, but I modified it in such a way that posts in the RSS feed are hand-picked by me.
+You can use extensions (I use [Feeder](https://feeder.co/) to check myself) or an RSS-to-email tool.

+**No newsletter?** Personally, this isn't a platform for "content creation" or "influencing."
+I've moved away from the game of getting as many views as possible—so this website is built for posterity and for you to pick my mind.
+Maybe if I get to it (and have the budget for it) and there's an evident demand for it I'll reconsider my thoughts.

 # Raison d'être